yahoo/proxy-verifier/README.md

 Proxy HTTP response status verification is specified in `proxy-response` nodes.
 In this case, the response status that the Verifier client should expect from the proxy is specified in the same way that directs the Verifier server in what response status should be sent for a given request.
+Both response code, such as "403", and HTTP/1 response reason string, such as "Forbidden", are supported for verification.

 For example, the following complete `proxy-response` node directs the Proxy Verifier client to verify that the proxy replies to the associated HTTP request